Driver CPC Training has been introduced across Europe with the core aim of improving road safety and maintaining high standards of driving.

 - Understanding how to successfully assess emergency situations and what to do

-Periodic Driver CPC Training for HGV, LGV and Bus Driv
+Periodic CPC Training for HGV, LGV and Bus Driver

-The regulation also now requires drivers to complete 35 hours of periodic training every 5 years, to keep your Certificate of Professional Competence (CPC) to professionally drive a lorry, LGV, HGV, bus or coach.
+The regulation also now requires drivers to complete 35 hours of periodic training every 5 years, to keep your CPC to professionally drive a lorry, LGV, HGV, bus or coach.
 Drivers can be fined up to £1000 for failing to comply with these regulations.

-Here at JMD Haulage, we provide effective Driver CPC Training that has been designed to provide you with The Driver Certificate of Professional Competence (Driver CPC) – a qualification for professional bus, coach and lorry drivers.
+Here at JMD Haulage, we provide effective Driver CPC Training that has been designed to provide you with The Driver CPC – a qualification for professional bus, coach, and lorry drivers.